zynksoftware/Zynk-Workflow/docs/_documentation/Dashboards-Section/Dashboards.md

 Each of the dashboard connectors allow you to display key information from your systems to a HTML file which can be displayed on a web browser in your office.
 You can use Dashboards with systems such as Sage 50, Sage 200, Sugar CRM and Salesforce.

+For information on how to use these tasks please see the page on [using dashboards](/using-dashboards)

 ## Tasks

  * [Dashboards for Sage 50 UK](/dashboards-for-sage-50-uk)